Rockstar484/Snake/README.md

 # Snake
-This is source code of Snake game provided by Scpk code editor app.
+This is source code of Snake game provided by Spck code editor app.